EricBisceglia/dotfiles/reminders/git_commits.md

-# Edit the title of a pushed commit (rewriting history)
+# Edit the title of a pushed commit (rewriting history is bad btw)

 ```
 git rebase -i HEAD~3